benVigie/epub_news/README.md

 So far, it will retrieve latest news from [Le Monde](https://www.lemonde.fr/).

 > ⚠️ _Le Monde has both public and membership articles.
-I encourage you of helping them if you can!
+I encourage you to help them if you can!
 On top of that, some articles behind a paywall will require you to set your website cookie in order to be fetched._

 ### Installation
 Simply run `npm install` to install dev dependencies.